clifflaschet/MountainCar-ReinforcementLearning/README.md

 To run the project, execute `sbt run` in the root project directory.
 This will resolve all dependencies and start the program.

 ## More info
 See my [blog](http://www.functionalai.com/).
-This work software was presented as part of a software conference talk in Eindhoven in May of 2018.
+This work was presented as part of a software conference talk in Eindhoven in May of 2018.